 Aitch took me to Brasil.
 She had done well as usual in her sales for Scherag and so off we went.
 First a flight to Manaus in Amazonas province, then a long drive eastward along the Amazon River towards a lake just off the river, then by ferry to a pousada on Silves Island.

-We weren’t married, but I was on my best behaviour and just watched as the bachelors (actual and temporary) in the party would trumpet every night ‘TooDooDoot TooDoo’ “we’re going fox-hunting!” they would announce at dinner and troop out with huge grins on their dials.
+We weren’t married, but I was on my best behaviour and just watched as the bachelors (actual and temporary) in the party would trumpet every night ‘TooDooDoot TooDoo!
+We’re going fox-hunting!’ they would announce with glee at dinner and troop out with huge grins on their dials.

 Then we headed way south to the coast, to Angra dos Reis – the Cove of Kings.
 A booze yacht trip to the islands and beaches and swimming.
 One night Aitch felt ill and announced she’d go to bed early, I must go to supper alone.
 Yes!?
 I said.
 Sure, she said.
 Enjoy yourself.
 Ha HAAA!
 I was off – after dressing in my warrior fox-hunting regalia.
 At supper I tooted the fox-hunting horn with the best of them and announced my newfound freedom.
 We were off.

 We found a bar with a wonderful barman.
 He gave you anything you wanted and all you had to do was scribble your name!
 It was first-class.
 Another round!
 I’d yell and we’d throw down another marvelous caipirinha and fling the glass over our shoulder.
 No!
-No! said the barman, grabbing his broom and sweeping up the pieces.
+No! said the barman, grabbing his broom, rushing out from behind the bar and sweeping up the pieces.
 MORE BEER!
 I’d yell, getting into my stride now.

 pousada – Lodge or Inn